3rd edition as of August 2022

 Section 12.1 Review Questions

-- What are the five positive symptoms identified in a schizophrenia diagnosis?
+- What are the four positive symptoms identified in a schizophrenia diagnosis?
 Define and identify their difference.

 - What is meant by negative symptoms?
 What are the negative symptoms observed in schizophrenia related disorders?

-- Identify diagnostic differences between Schizophrenia, Schizophreniform, Schizoaffective, and Delusional disorder.
+- Identify diagnostic differences between schizophrenia, schizophreniform, schizoaffective, and delusional disorders.

 Section Learning Objectives